 Foreign Currency Risk: Foreign currency risk is the risk that changes in exchange rates will adversely impact the fair value of an investment.
-The Plan's foreign currency risk is limited to its investments in an international equity commingled fund with a fair value of \$4,222,000 as of December 31, 2015.
-There was no foreign currency risk as of December 31, 2016.
+There was no foreign currency risk as of December 31, 2017 or 2016.

 Fair Value: The Qualified Supplemental Plan categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs and are valued using a matrix pricing model.
 Level 3 inputs are significant unobservable inputs and are valued using future projected cash flows.
-The Qualified Supplemental Plan has the following fair value measurements as of December 31, 2016 and 2015 (in thousands of dollars).
+The Qualified Supplemental Plan has the following fair value measurements as of December 31, 2017 and 2016 (in thousands of dollars).